 6. On your own, repeat the above steps and create the other arc as shown.
-Note that in most CAD packages, positive angles are defined as going counterclockwise; therefore the starting point of the second arc is the endpoint on top.
+Note that in most CAD packages, positive angles are defined as going counterclockwise; therefore the starting point of the second arc should be at the endpoint on top.

-Using the Circle command
+Using the Circle Command